Venkateshd279/eks_documentation/README.md

 ## Overview

-This documentation outlines the comprehensive design and implementation strategy for building a new enterprise platform exclusively on **Amazon Web Services (AWS)**.
-The platform leverages AWS-native services and best practices to serve as the foundation for highly available, scalable, and secure application delivery and deployment using microservices architecture deployed within **Amazon EKS (Elastic Kubernetes Service)** clusters.
+This guide shows you how to build a complete business platform using **Amazon Web Services (AWS)**.
+Think of it as a blueprint for creating a modern, cloud-based system that can grow with your business needs.
+The platform uses AWS tools and services to help teams build, deploy, and manage applications safely and efficiently using containers and microservices.

 ### AWS-First Approach
 This platform architecture is designed specifically for AWS cloud infrastructure, utilizing: